Certified facilitator of Training

 Once you satisfy the eligibility requirements, you must:

-2. Submit attestations completed by people who have witnessed you facilitating different learning events.
+2. Collect attestations completed by people who have witnessed you facilitating different learning events.
 The events must have been at least 90-minutes long.
 Attestations are statements by a third party that validate a) your performance over time and under real conditions and b) the longer-term performance of your learners.
 The attestations can be from direct supervisors, internal or external clients, or sponsors.

-3. Submit a set of end-of-course evaluations for one learning event of at least 90-minutes in length, completed by participants.
+3. Collect a set of end-of-course evaluations for one learning event of at least 90-minutes in length, completed by participants.
 The evaluations must include questions about your skill as a facilitator and how that facilitation enabled them to apply the skills.

-4. Submit a live or video recording of no more than 35 minutes in length that includes you facilitating each of the following:
+5. Create a live or video recording of no more than 35 minutes in length that includes you facilitating each of the following:

 The recording should contain approximately 10 minutes of lecture, 10 minutes of facilitating a practice exercise, and 10 minutes facilitating a discussion and debrief.
 You can adjust the times depending on the nature of your topic.
 As a guide, each segment should be at least 5-minutes long, and the total time should not exceed 35 minutes.